OpenTOSCA/opentosca-vintner/docs/docs/queries4tosca/getting-started.md

 ## Example Queries

 Queries start with a `FROM` statement, followed by either `templates` or `instances` and the name of the template or the name of the instance, respectively.
-Inside a `SELECT` statement, you can enter a path to the data that you want to return.
+Inside a `SELECT` statement, we can enter a path to the data that we want to return.

 To get the entire contents of the template, run the following command.